Grace Edwards (producer)

-Grace Nkenge Edwards is a Guyanese-American writer, producer, and actress.
+Grace Nkenge Edwards is an American writer, producer, and actress.
 She has written for Loosely Exactly Nicole, Unbreakable Kimmy Schmidt, and Insecure.
-Edwards is the creator of the upcoming Daria spinoff film Jodie.
+Edwards is the creator of the Daria spinoff film Jodie, which currently is seeking a studio.

 Life and career

-Edwards was born in Guyana and raised in Michigan.
+Edwards was raised in Michigan.
 She received her bachelor of fine arts degree in acting from University of Michigan and her master of fine arts degree in screenwriting from Columbia University.